10 Best Cars of All Time

 The Smart is equipped with a little 2-cylinder engine, and is even available in a version with a tiny diesel engine - the smallest diesel engine in a production car in the world.
 The diesel version runs 72 miles on 1 gallon.
 The petrol version about 43 miles on 1 gallon.

 The safety of a Smart is simply amazing.
 Check out the video of the crash between a Smart and a fat Mercedes-Benz.
 This shows what a really smart design can result in.

 The Saab 9000 is not a winner on many aspects; it's simply a very good and very versatile car.
 The car is technically not inventive, except on motor development.
 One of the most amazing aspects of the Saab 9000 is the advanced engine management, even for the standards of today.

 Tests at the introduction of the Saab in 2002 revealed something remarkable.
 When the dirty exhaust gas pipe of a 2-stroke Trabant was connected to the air inlet of the Saab, the Saab was actually able to run on this awesomely dirty air, but even cleaned the air of the Trabant exhaust gases.
 That was an unseen achievement.

-The car is very safe and technically so reliable that it easily runs 500.000 miles without much troubles.
+The car is very safe and technically so reliable that it easily runs 500,000 miles without many troubles.